ZentPeople/digitalTrons_slots/README.md

 ## Installation

-Clone the repository and Install the dependencies and devDependencies .
+Clone the repository and Install the dependencies.

 ```
 npm install